-- Topic: Causes and symptoms of sick-building syndrome - Topic sentence: there is no escape from unhealthful air - What is the closest meaning to the word "Several?" many - Understanding pronoun reference: these (par b, line 5) pollutants: chemicals, mold, bacteria, smoke, and gases
+-Topic:

+-Topic sentence:

+-What is the closest meaning to the word "Several" ?

+-Understanding pronoun reference: these (par b, line 5).

-Paragraph C
+Paragraph C:

 Although most common in office buildings and schools, the indoor pollution that causes sick-building syndrome can also occur in houses.
 Imagine a typical home.
 The people who live there burn oil, wood, or gas for cooking and heating.
 They might smoke cigarettes, pipes, or cigars.
 They use chemicals for cleaning.
 They use hundreds of products made of plastic or particleboard-that is, an inexpensive kind of board made of very small pieces of wood held together with a chemical.
 These products give off chemicals that we can't see but that we do breathe in.
 In some homes, carbon monoxide from cars in the garage can enter the house.
 And in many areas, the ground under the building might send a dangerous gas called radon into the home.
-The people in the house are breathing in a "chemical soup".
+The people in the house are breathing in a "chemical soup."

-- Topic: Topic Sentence or main idea: Sick-building syndrome can also occur in houses
+-Topic:

-- Topic Sentence or main idea: Sick-building syndrome can also occur in houses
+-Topic Sentence or main idea:

-- Understanding Pronoun Reference:
+-Understanding Pronoun Reference:

-- a. they (paragraph c, line 3) People
+1. they (paragraph c, line 3)

-- b. them (paragraph c, line) --
+2. them (paragraph c, line

-Paragraph D
+Paragraph D: